Need to Escape the Global Doom and Gloom? These Feel-Good Movies On Netflix Will Help

 Look Both Ways

 On the eve of her college graduation, Natalie’s (Lili Reinhart) life diverges into parallel realities: one in which she becomes pregnant and remains in her hometown, and another in which she does not and moves to Los Angeles.
 In both alternate realities, Natalie experiences life-changing love, pursues her dream career as an artist and rediscovers herself.
-Watch it from August 17.
+Watch it now.

 Love & Gelato